 How should you transition to Field Maps?

 We believe the transition to Field Maps will be a smooth process.
 The Field Maps app brings a familiar user experience so the onboarding process should be quick.
 Field Maps also works with the existing user types and licenses that mobile workers use in the retired apps, so no licensing changes are required.
 To learn more, you can read the Migrate to ArcGIS Field Maps blog post for more information on transition planning and migrating to Field Maps.
 It has a really great migration guide that will help you with your migration plan.
-As mentioned above, we will continue to provide the retired apps in the Apple App Store and Google Play indefinitely.

 What about the Windows versions of Collector and Explorer?
 Will they be retired in December 2021 as well?